Past copies of the GREEN’UN are available on request

 Start of the Day

 Breakfast Club starts in the Meadow Cafe at 8.00am, to book a place email email@example.com • The school day starts at 8.45am for Nursery pupils. • For all other children, classrooms are open from 8.45am. • Registration for all children is at 8.55am. • Any children arriving after 8.55am will need to come into school through the main office. • Please note that from 9am children will officially be late and recorded as such on the register.

 End of the Day

 The end of the day is staggered to allow parents who have children of different ages in different places at Watercliffe Meadow the time to collect them: • Children in Nursery (Foundation Stage 1) finish at 3.00pm. • Children in the downstairs classrooms (Reception, Year 1 and Year 2) finish at 3.05pm. • Children in the upstairs classrooms (Y3, Y4, Y5 and Y6) end the day at 3.10pm After school clubs will start at 3.15pm.
-The times of these will be advertised on the Community noticeboards.

 OUR SCHOOL UNIFORM